 Benefit and tax credit rates change every April.
-You can use our year selector to choose whether you would like to calculate the amount you are entitled to in the new tax and benefit year (2017/18) or the year which is ended (2016/17).
+You can use our year selector to choose whether you would like to calculate the amount you are entitled to in the new tax and benefit year (2018/19) or the previous year (2017/18).

 New rates and allowances for Housing Benefit and Council Tax Support are timed to coincide with the new Council Tax year and the week in which many rents change.

-In 2017 new rates took effect on 1 April 2017 for Council Tax Support and those Housing Benefit cases where rent is paid monthly (or multiples of a week).
-When rent is paid on a weekly basis Housing Benefit rates increased on 3 April 2017.
+In 2018 new rates take effect on 1 April 2018 for Council Tax Support and those Housing Benefit cases where rent is paid monthly (or multiples of a week).
+When rent is paid on a weekly basis Housing Benefit rates increase on 2 April 2018.

 New rates and allowances for means-tested benefits (Income Support, income-based Jobseeker’s Allowance, income-related Employment and Support Allowance and Pension Credit) are increased (uprated) on the first Monday after 6 April (the start of the tax year).
 Rates also increase for the majority of other social security benefits on this date.

 In 2018 benefits rates increase on 9 April 2018.

 The assessment year for both tax and tax credits runs from 6th April one year to April 5th the next year.
 This is known as a ‘tax year’.
 Rates are increased on the first day of the tax year, which in 2018/19 is 6 April 2018.

 If you are already claiming benefits or tax credits you will automatically be contacted about changes in rates when this affects your entitlement.